 Q. Where do you see Houston Junk Car in twenty (20) years from now?

 - It would be nice to see my children working in the business.
 My three girls are not interested in junk cars, but my son is very interested in the firm.
 I do want all of my kids to receive a college education; this is imperative.
 I would like to see the business carry on in the family.
-My wife and I have devoted our whole adult life to this company, and it would be great to pass it on to our kids.
-A legacy sort of speaks.
+My wife and I have devoted our whole adult life to this company, and it would be great to pass it on to our kids — a legacy sort of speaks.

 After this, we ended our interview.
-I was walking around the office and looking at the pictures on the walls; I noticed there were a lot of pictures of the family in the community.
+I was walking around the office and looking at the pictures on the walls; I noticed there were a lot of photos of the family in the community.
 One image that caught my attention was one of the family passing out cases of water.
-I asked what the photo was of, and John told me “It’s not anything; it’s a picture of us passing out water to the families after Katrina in Louisiana.
+I asked what the photo was of, and John told me, “It’s not anything; it’s a picture of us passing out water to the families after Katrina in Louisiana.
 But let’s not write that in your article.
-We do things like that because it makes us feel good, for being able to help others.”
+We do things like that because it makes us feel good for being able to help others.”
 There were several other images there, and a lot of them were the family helping and working on a project in the community.